retlim/Fusion/README.md

 ## License

-Fusion.
-A package manager for PHP-based projects.
+Fusion - PHP Package Manager
-Copyright Valvoid
+Copyright © Valvoid

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,